-6.22 Each of the five SuDS considerations listed above is discussed below in Table 6.4, with reference to their suitability for the proposed development.
+6.25 Each of the five SuDS considerations listed above is discussed below in Table 6.5, with reference to their suitability for the proposed development.

-Table 6.4: Suitability of SuDS techniques
+Table 6.5: Suitability of SuDS techniques

 Component Suitability Reason Source Control Rainwater Harvesting Yes Water butts could be used to store run-off from roofs before discharge into the drainage system.
 Any storage is not to be included in calculations.
 Green Roofs No This would not be appropriate given the scope and scale of the development.
 Bio-retention Systems/ Rain Gardens Yes Rain Gardens could be used, but have not been included within the calculations at this stage.
 Proprietary Systems Proprietary bio-retention systems No More appropriate SuDS features can be accommodated within the development and are preferred.
 Infiltration Devices Permeable Paving Yes Permeable paving is suitable for the proposed development within private roads and parking spaces.
 Infiltration trenches/ Soakaways Yes Following soakage testing undertaken by MEC it was determined infiltration is a viable form of outfall from the site.
-An infiltration basin will be used to discharge surface water flows and provide treatment.
-Filtration Open Swales, Filter Strips/ Drains No Given the proposed development these features are not deemed suitable.
+Infiltration basins will be used to discharge surface water flows.
+Filtration Open Swales, Filter Strips/ Drains Yes Swales have been used to convey excess surface water flows from the site.
 Retention/ Detention Detention Basin, Attenuation Pond/ Tanks No Given the site will discharge via infiltration these features are not deemed necessary.